BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology: Discussion

 Despite its strengths, our study has several limitations.
 First, while our cohorts are the largest among current PFM studies, they are still retrospective.
 Prospective, multi-center clinical trials are needed to definitively establish BRIGHT’s impact on diagnostic accuracy, workflow efficiency and patient outcomes.
 Second, the current model is designed for H\&E-stained slides.
-Integrating multimodal data, such as immunohistochemistry, genomic profiles and pathology report~\cite{xu2025multimodal,yan2025multimodal} within the foundation model framework could enhance even more comprehensive representation and knowledge and expand the model capability to cross-modal tasks like visual question answering~\cite{he2020pathvqa} and high-dimensional spatial-omics generation~\cite{li2026ai,valanarasu2025multimodal}.
+Integrating multimodal data, such as immunohistochemistry, genomic profiles and pathology report~\cite{xu2025multimodal,yan2025multimodal} within the foundation model framework could enhance even more comprehensive representation and knowledge and expand the model capability to cross-modal tasks like visual question answering~\cite{he2020pathvqa} and high-dimensional spatial-omics generation~\cite{li2026ai,valanarasu2025multimodal}. {Third, although BRIGHT demonstrated higher robustness than generalist PFMs in external validation, the performance gains were less pronounced than those observed in internal validation.
+This discrepancy likely reflects domain shifts across institutions, including variations in tissue fixation, staining protocols, scanner characteristics, and patient populations.
+Future works should focus on developing effective domain adaptation, test-time generalization, or federated learning approaches to further close the internal–external performance gap while preserving patient privacy.
+Finally, we acknowledge that for therapy response and survival prediction tasks, the current performance levels remain exploratory and are not yet sufficient for standalone clinical decision-making.
+These tasks will require further methodological advances and dedicated prospective validation.}

 In conclusion, BRIGHT demonstrates the potential value of a collaborative generalist-specialist paradigm to meet the diverse and specialized clinical demands of breast pathology.
 Through large-scale pre-training on breast histology and comprehensive validation across diagnostic, predictive, and prognostic tasks, the model delivers robust, expert-level performance.
 Our study, combining systematic multi-institutional data curation, a novel dual-pathway architecture and rigorous clinical benchmarking, provides a delightful direction for developing high-fidelity, organ-specific foundation models in oncology.
-These findings highlight a promising pathway for advancing next-generation PFM in other medical specialties by transitioning from generalist breadth to specialist depth.
-This will be essential for delivering precise and personalized care, ultimately lighting a ‘BRIGHT’ path toward improved outcomes for cancer patients.
+These findings highlight a promising pathway for advancing next-generation PFM in other medical specialties by transitioning from generalist breadth to specialist depth. {While further prospective validation is needed before clinical deployment, this work lays a foundational step toward delivering precise and personalized care, ultimately lighting a ‘BRIGHT’ path for patients with breast cancer.}